jia-wu-feng/PP2PG/tool/README.md

     3) The type of BS-Seq reads was used Bismark software for alignment. eg. bismark --bowtie2 -genome genome_index -1 query_1 -2 query_2
      Note: Our pipeline only considers all unique mapped results in the current genomes in BS-Seq.
 Ambiguous reads are regarded as unmaped reads.
+    4) The type of Ribo-seq reads was used Tophat2(Bowtie2) software for alignment. eg. tophat2 -N 2 -I 50000 -G gff_file/gtf_file -o prefix genome_index query

     --g2=<genome2_alignment>
     The bam/sam file that the reads aligned to second genome.

     --snp=<snpfile>
-    The SNP file was obtained by mummer program which used first genome as reference genome and second genome as query genome. eg. nucmer --mum --maxgap=500 --mincluster=100 --prefix=g1_g2 g1_genome.fa g1_genome.fa delta-filter -1 -q -r g1_g2.delta > g1_g2.filter.delta show-snps -C -H -I -T -r -l g1_g2.filter.delta > g1_g2.snp
+    The SNP file was obtained by mummer program which used first genome as reference genome and second genome as query genome. eg. nucmer --mum --maxgap=500 --mincluster=100 --prefix=g1_g2 g1_genome.fa g2_genome.fa delta-filter -1 -q -r g1_g2.delta > g1_g2.filter.delta show-snps -C -H -I -T -r -l g1_g2.filter.delta > g1_g2.snp